mgobill/public/docs/privacy_policy.md

 _Last updated: 2025-11-07_

 ## 1. Overview
-Aeronatics (“we”, “us”, “our”) operates the Aeronatics mobile application and related services for aviation enthusiasts.
+AeroNatics (“we”, “us”, “our”) operates the AeroNatics mobile application and related services for aviation enthusiasts.
 This privacy policy describes the personal data we collect, how we use and share it, and the options you have.
-By using Aeronatics you agree to the practices described here.
+By using AeroNatics you agree to the practices described here.

 ## 2. Data we collect
 We collect the following categories of information when you use the app: